01-edu/public/subjects/0-shell/audit/README.md

 ###### Can you confirm that the interpreter displayed the current path?

-##### Try to open the project and create a parent folder with two child folders using the command "mkdir".
+##### Try to open the project and create a parent folder with two children folders using the command "mkdir".
 Then enter the parent folder and do "pwd".

 ###### Can you confirm that the interpreter displayed the current path?

-##### Try to enter a directory at your choice by using the command `"cd dir/at/your/choice"`.
+##### Try to enter a directory of your choice by using the command `"cd dir/of/your/choice"`.

 ###### Can you confirm that the interpreter took you to the correct path?
 Use `"pwd"` to confirm.